seppwc/Blog-Posts/How_to_add_path_alias_in_gatsby_and_typescript.md

 you can fix some of it with adding index.ts in each folder and re exporting components but it gets very unweildy quickly

-A good solution i found was to use typescript path alias, which mean we can declare out imports like this
+A good solution I found was to use typescript path alias (there are also bundler specific plugins if not using typescript), which mean we can declare out imports like this

 ```javascript